Measurement Transformers in Three-Phase Networks (Part 1)

 Earthing of the secondary winding is not required for the series 0.5 and 1.
 Often, however, this is necessary for technical reasons, in order to create a defined reference point in a current circuit and dissipate interference voltages to earth.

-Nominal value I2n
+Nominal Value I2n

 The standardised nominal values of the secondary currents are: